 The words “Business Value” or “Business Valuation” by themselves hold more than a singular definition.
-The complexity of business valuations, make it challenging to fully grasp what is involved in the process of valuing a company.
+The complexity of business valuations, makes it challenging to fully grasp what is involved in the process of valuing a company.
 There are three main approaches when establishing a value for a company:

 KEY FACTORS TO USING THE MARKET APPROACH